parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 Connector implements the basic connecting methods, like Socket, Com and SignalR.

-### ProtocalLinker
+### ProtocolLinker

-ProtocalLinker implements the link, send, and send recevice actions.
+ProtocolLinker implements the link, send, and send recevice actions.

-### ProtocalLinkerBytesExtend
+### ProtocolLinkerBytesExtend

-Some Protocal has the same head or tail in the same connection way, but different in different connection way, so bytes extend can extend sending message when they are sended in different type of connection.
+Some Protocol has the same head or tail in the same connection way, but different in different connection way, so bytes extend can extend sending message when they are sended in different type of connection.

-### ProtocalUnit
+### ProtocolUnit

 Format and deformat the protocal message between the structual class and bytes array.